5 Tips to Prepare Your Houseplants for the Growing Season in Canada

 It's the most wonderful time of the year again.
 No, not Christmas, the new growing season!
-In my opinion, the brighter and warmer days of spring are essentially Christmas for plant parents because our plants begin to provide us with the gift of new growth.
-As much as we enjoy these longer days ourselves, our plants will be enjoying it even more, beginning to stretch their roots coming out of dormancy.
+Spring is like Christmas for plant parents as our houseplants start to provide us with the gift of new growth.
+As we enjoy the longer and brighter days, our plants enjoy them even more, coming out of dormancy and stretching their roots.

-However, along with the longer days comes more energy for plants, since they have significantly more light to complete photosynthesis.
-So it only makes sense that it is time to do some "spring cleaning" on your plants, updating your care routine and bumping it up a notch.
-Here are our top 5 tips to prepare your plants for the new growing season:
+However, along with the longer days comes more energy for plants, as they have significantly more light for photosynthesis.
+So it's time to do some "spring cleaning" on your plants, updating your plant care routine, and bumping it up a notch.
+Here are our top 5 tips to prepare your indoor plants for the new growing season:

 Also, give your plant a once over, assess the overall health of your plant, and trim off any decaying growth.
 After this older foliage is removed, the plant can send all its energy into maintaining healthy mature leaves as well as towards healthy new growth.
 The dormant stage is over and new life is beginning!